-- The practice must demo how they are using these performance reports to improve population management. - Steps: - 1) For each chronic condition, are the relevant measures included in the performance reports? - 2) What sort of review is being done with these reports? - 3) What actions are taken?
+- 1) For each chronic condition, are the relevant measures included in the performance reports? - 2) What sort of review is being done with these reports? - 3) What actions are taken?

 Performance reports are generated at the population level, Practice Unit, and individual provider level